MrThanasiz/UoM-Erasmus-Helper/README.md

-## Erasmus score calculation has been changed in the academic year 2019-2020, this tool is now outdated.
+## Erasmus score calculation has been changed in the academic year 2019-2020, this tool is now outdated, may be updated with the latest values in the future.

 # UoM Erasmus Helper